 Michal Sieroslawski is a blogger, cook, coach, travel guide, yoga teacher, and exercise physiologist.
-He currently helps people to get back in to shape, motivate and inspire through his blog posts.
-In the free time Michal travels with friends and family.
+He currently helps people to get back into shape, and motivates and inspires through his blog posts.
+In his free time, Michal travels with friends and family.

 I’ve been living abroad since 2005.
 After getting my degree in Exercise Physiology (MSc) I was working in the rehabilitation center for the British NHS.
 After a couple of years, my itch for travel pushed me to become a crew member onboard cruise ships.